 Afghanistan landscape © Phillip Hickman

-The capital of Kabul sees tall modern buildings nestled up against bustling markets where people dressed in flamboyantly colourful turbans weave their way up and down the narrow streets.
-Unfortunately, all but essential travel to Afghanistan is strongly advised against, as this country is currently one of the most dangerous places in the world and is the site of ongoing war.
-Those brave enough to visit should be aware that it is prudent to honour the country's predominantly Muslim beliefs and traditions, especially women.
+Unfortunately, most governments advise against all travel to Afghanistan as the country is currently considered one of the most dangerous places in the world and is the site of ongoing war and conflict.
+No part of Afghanistan is considered safe for travel.
+Those brave enough to visit should be aware that it is prudent to honour the country's predominantly Muslim beliefs and traditions.

-Afghanistan is a country rich in not only culture, but also breathtaking landscapes that one day will hopefully entice the visitors it deserves, to the benefit of Afghanistan's people.
-However, until further notice, it seems the only foreign visitors to this country are of the gun-wielding insurgency-fighting variety.
+Afghanistan is a country rich in not only culture, but also breath-taking landscapes that one day will hopefully entice the visitors it deserves, to the benefit of Afghanistan's people.
+However, until further notice, it seems most foreign visitors to this country will be aid workers or soldiers.

 Become our Afghanistan Travel Expert